IamTheFij/minitor-go/README.md

 ## Contributing

-Whether you're looking to submit a patch or just tell me I broke something, you can contribute through the Github mirror and I can merge PRs back to the source repository.
+Whether you're looking to submit a patch or tell me I broke something, you can contribute through the Github mirror and I can merge PRs back to the source repository.

 Primary Repo: https://git.iamthefij.com/iamthefij/minitor.git